top of page

 Episkopoi: “or overseer, is applied to the work of a presbus, to their spiritual maturity or experience (1 Timothy 3:1-7, 5:17, and Titus 1:5)…”

-So the Bible defines an elder as an older man of spiritual maturity whose duty is to serve as pastor and overseer of the Church.
-Yet few realize this, and as a result, many younger men are appointed to the service of elder/pastor without being properly qualified.
-Much of the confusion over this matter is the result of a few interchangeable titles that describe the same office.
-For instance, the elder is also the "bishop", "pastor", "overseer", and "shepherd".
+So the Bible defines the elder as a spiritually mature older man whose duty is to serve as both pastor and overseer of the Church.
+However, because this fact is often overlooked, many younger men are appointed to the service of elder or pastor without being properly qualified.
+Much of the confusion over this matter stems from the interchangeability of the titles used to describe the same office.
+For example, the elder is also referred to as "bishop," "pastor," "overseer," and "shepherd."
 This is easy to prove when considering the following verses:

-For ye were as sheep going astray; but are now returned unto the Shepherd and Bishop of your souls (1 Peter 2:25).
+For ye were as sheep going astray; but are now returned unto the Shepherd and Bishop of your souls (1 Pet 2:25).

 For this cause left I thee in Crete, that thou shouldest set in order the things that are wanting, and ordain elders in every city, as I had appointed thee: ...For a bishop must be blameless...
 (Tit.
 1:5-9).

-Notice that the elders in Ephesus were charged with “feeding” the Church of God by serving as overseers.
-This, of course, would also describe the work of a shepherd or pastor (Latin for shepherd).
-In the above passages we find that only elders were instructed to care for God’s flock (“taking the oversight thereof”).
-And only they were qualified for the service of overseer or bishop.
-Also, notice how the title “Chief Shepherd” (1 Pet.
-5:4), referring to Jesus Christ, is used as a comparative for their office.
-In other words, while subordinate to the Chief Shepherd, elders are shepherds with limited authority.
-Finally, 1 Peter 5:5 makes it plain that the word “elder” is not merely a title, but also the description of the individual holding the office, namely an older man—“ye younger, submit yourselves unto the elder”.
+Notice that the elders in Ephesus were charged with "feeding" the Church of God by serving as overseers, which naturally describes the role of a shepherd or pastor (the Latin word for shepherd).
+In the passages above, we see that only elders were instructed to care for God's flock by "taking the oversight thereof," and only they were deemed qualified to serve as overseers or bishops.
+Additionally, the title "Chief Shepherd" (1 Peter 5:4), referring to Jesus Christ, is used as a comparative for their office.
+In other words, while elders are subordinate to the Chief Shepherd, they function as shepherds with limited authority.
+Lastly, 1 Peter 5:5 makes it clear that "elder" is not merely a title but a description of the individual holding the office—specifically, an older man: "ye younger, submit yourselves unto the elder."

 Biblical Qualifications for Elders